EZhex1991/StarCraft-GameStory/01-Terran-Rebel-Yell/06-Chapter05-Revolution.md

 > Thirtheen hours after the evacuation of Mar Sara, Protoss warships took up orbit around the colony and unleashed a massive planetary bombardment.
 All life upon the surface was extinguished.

+# Revolution

-Secret Staging Area
+> Secret Staging Area
-Second moon of Antiga Prime
+> Second moon of Antiga Prime

 ## Mission Briefing